Azeirah/brainstorm/README.md

 3. Cheat sheets
 4. Free-writing

-Honestly, I use this to dump my thoughts, write little notes about what happened today, sketch out how I'm going to tackle my next little project,collect quotes, save snippets of code, write down homework exercises and scribble down notes during class, share links with friends as well as let friends share links with me, write meaningless little stories, and type to the rhythm of my favorite songs.
+Honestly, I use this to dump my thoughts, write little notes about what happened today, sketch out how I'm going to tackle my next little project, collect quotes, save snippets of code, write down homework exercises and scribble down notes during class, share links with friends as well as let friends share links with me, write meaningless little stories, and type to the rhythm of my favorite songs.

 Contact
 ---

-I don't get many emails, but I do love email, so please send me any email @ tijntje_7@msn.com
+I don't get many emails, but I do love email, so please send me any email @ mail@laura.fm

--- Brainstorm was written and developed by Martijn Brekelmans
+-- Brainstorm was written and developed by Laura Brekelmans

 Contributors
 ---